ucpetrosian/WET-Dashboard/README.md

-This is the repository used to host the internal SAWS USDA-ARS dashboard to observe datalogger data incoming from the newly erect towers.
+This is the repository used to host the internal SAWS USDA-ARS dashboard which observes datalogger data incoming from the newly erected WET towers.

 Repository and dashboard created by Audrey Petrosian (crpetrosian@ucdavis.edu), contact for questions about data.